nicholaswilde/recipes/docs/breads/bread-machine-french-bread.md

 ### Step 3

-Add flour, covering the liquid.
+Add bread flour, covering the liquid.
 Make a small indentation at the top center of the flour, but not deep enough to reach the liquid.

 ### Step 4